Who is this article for?

 To help protect you from data loss, you can use Code42 to investigate attachments sent through your organization's Google Gmail user accounts.

-When you add Gmail as a data source, you must authorize Code42 as a registered client API using your administrator account in G Suite.
+When you add Gmail as a data source, you must authorize Code42 as a registered client API using your administrator account in Google Workspace (formerly G Suite).
 Once connected, we monitor your organization's Gmail environment from that point forward to capture information about the attachments that a user has emailed.

 This article explains how to add Gmail as a data source.